 Your admin users can use your corporate identity to access VMware Cloud services.

-Workspace ONE Cloud Admin Hub provides access to Workspace ONE service consoles through the Home page.
-The service tiles you see under My Services are the service tiles you are entitled to use based on your subscription purchases.
+Workspace ONE Cloud Admin Hub provides access to Workspace ONE service consoles through the Workspace > My Workspace page.
+The service tiles you see when you select the My Services filter are the services you are entitled to use based on your subscription purchases.
 These service tiles are SSO enabled links.
 They sign you into your service console using the same identity you established with VMware Cloud services.
 To log in, select the tile and the system logs you into your service console.

-You can discover additional Workspace ONE services under Available Services.
+You can discover additional Workspace ONE services under using the Available Services filter.
 You can select Learn More to explore these other services.
 Some of these services may also provide free trials that offer a hands-on experience.
 Use the free trials to validate your use cases.
 Contact VMware Sales or your partner if you are interested in any of these other services.